lucywyman/blog/source/content/book-review-hunger-makes-me.rst

 on the book.

 I went in with few expectations and scattered knowledge of Carrie Brownstein.
-I knew from `All song considered`_ that she was a member of `Sleater-Kinney`_, that she had worked briefly for that podcast, and of course knew about her role in `Portlandia`_.
+I knew from `All Songs Considered`_ that she was a member of Sleater-Kinney, that she had worked briefly for that podcast, and of course knew about her role in `Portlandia`_.
 But I had never listened to Sleater-Kinney's music, much less studied their past or had any part in the Pacific Northwest punk scene.
 In hindsight,